Double variation

 The double variation is strongly associated with the composer Joseph Haydn, who wrote many such movements during his career.
+Later Ludwig van Beethoven sometimes used this form more loosely, often in slower movements.
+The form was occasionally used by subsequent Romantic-era composers.

 The double variation in Haydn

-The double variation first appears Haydn's work of the 1770s.
+The double variation first appears in Haydn's work of the 1770s.
 Haydn may have been inspired by an earlier example of Carl Philipp Emanuel Bach, the sixth of that composer's Sonatas with Varied Reprises, (W. 50/6, H. 140), in C minor (1760).
 Elaine Sisman, an authority on variations, notes "This set of sonatas was advertised in Vienna several times in the period in which Haydn wrote his first [double] variations."

 While Haydn's double variations show considerable diversity, there are some general patterns.